Avianca Summary Table

 Hop over to the Elite Member Benefits page for an even deeper dive into the elite benefits available in the LifeMiles program.

 Avianca elite status is clearly valuable, however, you’ll need to fly Star Alliance airlines to make the most of it.

-2 yearly upgrade certificates and additional lounge access is interesting for travelers who are able to earn Diamond status.
+2 yearly upgrade certificates and additional lounge access is interesting for travelers who can earn Diamond status.

 If you’re a traveler who values upgrades, lounge access, and bonus points from flying, Avianca is an elite program to consider.